corda/corda/docs/source/gcp-vm.rst

 Allow full API access.

-Dont worry about firewall settings as we will configure those later.
+Dont worry about firewall settings as you will configure those later.

 .. image:: resources/gcpconsolevmsettings.png
    :scale: 50 %